GIScience/gis-training-resource-center/_sources/content/Modul_4/en_qgis_map_design_I.md

 QGIS let's you use different types markers for symbolization.
 These can be simple markers, raster images, or SVG-symbols.

-- __Simple markers__ are simple shapes such as rectangles, circles, or crosses that can be adjusted in the symbolization layer (color, size, outline, etc.).
+- __Simple markers__ are simple shapes such as rectangles, circles, or crosses that can be adjusted in the symbolization layer (colour, size, outline, etc.).
 - If you select __raster images__, the resolution of the symbol is limited by the amount of pixels in the image.
 It is not advisable to use high resolution images as symbols on your map because it may overload your PC.
 - __SVG-symbols__ are *scaleable vector graphic* symbols.
 As vector files, they can be scaled to any size while keeping the same resolution.
 In most cases, if you want to use a more complex symbol (e.g. hospital, school, train station), SVG-symbols are the best option as they let you adjust the symbol (colours, outline, size, etc.)